 The Belmont Library Foundation, a Massachusetts 501(c)(3) non-profit corporation, was formed to undertake promotional and fundraising activities for the Belmont Public Library, including support for construction of a new building and creation of an endowment to fund ongoing library needs.

-Belmont residents formed the Belmont Library Foundation in the 1990s to honor the historic “public /private partnership” established over a century ago by the vision and generosity of Henry O. Underwood, who nearly single-handedly created the Town’s very first dedicated Library Building, and to sustain this legacy of financial support for one of our community’s most valuable and enduring institutions.
+Belmont residents formed the Belmont Library Foundation in the early 2000s to honor the historic “public /private partnership” established over a century ago by the vision and generosity of Henry O. Underwood, who nearly single-handedly created the Town’s very first dedicated Library Building, and to sustain this legacy of financial support for one of our community’s most valuable and enduring institutions.
 Many generations of users — children, youth/teens, mature, and older citizens alike — all with varying skill sets, languages, interests and needs, rely upon the Belmont Library to provide and maintain a wide array of programs and resources.
 The Belmont Library Foundation, in turn, specifically engages the greater community and leads the effort to gather financial resources to create a new physical space commensurate with Belmont’s highly effective programs, perennially one of the Commonwealth’s top circulation and programmatic libraries, regardless of city/town population.